 - I haven’t met one person who wins all of the time.

 - when we experience a lot of success, it is harder to realize we need Jesus.

-How to persevere in faith has nothing to do with our current standings in life.
+How to persevere in faith has nothing to do with your current standings in life.

 In God’s world winning does not measure greatness.
 Love does.

-The way to walk out our faith is staying on the path God has designed for us.
+How do you persevere in faith?
+The way to walk out your faith is to stay on the path God has designed for you.

-Living in relationship with God and loving others out of the abundance of love we have received from Him.
+Living in a relationship with God and loving others out of the abundance of love you have received from Him.

 A friend was in the Amsterdam airport years ago and noticed an elderly lady alone in baggage claim.
 He approached her and asked if she needed help with her luggage.
 As she turned to him, he realized it was Mother Teresa; standing alone humbly waiting her turn and declining his help.
 No fanfare, no entourage just a sweet servant of God.
 A person who learned how to persevere in faith most of her life.

 There are many stories and verses in the Bible that help us learn how to persevere in faith.
 Here are a couple of Bible characters that inspire me to keep going by demonstrating perseverance in the Bible.

 Bible Characters Who Teach Us How to Persevere